rabbitmq/ra/docs/internals/INTERNALS.md

 The timer is relative and setting another timer before the current timer runs out results in the current timer being reset.

+All timers are invalidated when the leader changes.
+State machines should re-issue timer effects when becoming leader using the `state_enter/2` callback.

 ### Reading a log